FREE SHIPPING ON ALL AU ORDERS OVER $40 📦

 Secondly, think about your consumer choices and how they can make an impact.
 Some brands and businesses will support those in need through one-for-one initiatives or cash donations in exchange for products purchased.
 We love the idea of providing the solution rather than the means to one, which can often get chewed up in admin costs, which is why we provide free donations to local Australian initiatives via the sale of our Moxie products sold online (you shop, we donate on your behalf!
 AND... until midnight tomorrow, we’re donating a pack of Moxie to a person in need via Share the Dignity for EVERY online purchase).

-Thirdly, and this one’s for the men: you’ve all got sisters, mums, aunts, wives, daughters, female colleagues and friends, and possibly friends who identify as males (who still bleed) – most of whom will have experienced a period or two (or eleventy thousand – at least, combined!) and it would really mean a heap if you were a little (more?!) open and empathetic around their experience.
-Don’t gasp when they say they have PMS, or need the afternoon off to just lie on the couch with a hot water bottle, or when they leave their tamps on the desk.
+Thirdly - and this one speaks to broader society, irrespective of gender or how you identify: we can all be a bit more open and empathetic around the experience of people who period.
+If you don't experience a period first hand, take the time to recognise and understand what another person's experience might be like.
+Don’t gasp when they say they have PMS, or need the afternoon off to just lie on the couch with a hot water bottle, or when they leave their tampons on their desk in the office.
 Ask how they’re feeling and if there’s anything you can do to help.
 Help normalise these conversations!

 Until end of day tomorrow*, we’ll donate a pack of Moxie to a person in need via Share the Dignity for every online purchase.
 Shop your monthly must-haves and support those who need our help, too.